 - Business credit cards provide flexible financing and help manage cash flow effectively.

-- Separating personal and business finances simplifies accounting and protects your personal credit.
+- Separating personal and business finances simplifies accounting and protects your credit.

 - On-time payments build both personal and business credit scores.